dexe-network/DeXe-Protocol/docs/Protocol/Litepaper.md

 These tokens are the means of determining whether a user belongs to the **DAO** community.

-By owning pool tokens user gets the opportunity to vote and participate in the collective decision-making process.
-Also, user with tokens can offer ideas that other members of the **DAO** pool can accept or reject.
+By owning pool tokens, the user gets the opportunity to vote and participate in the collective decision-making process.
+Also, a user with tokens can offer ideas that other members of the **DAO** pool can accept or reject.

 **DAO** pool base contracts: